Playworks: Model

 Playworks coaches work on-site full-time during recess and after school activities, teaching social skills, problem-solving and conflict resolution.
 Playworks operates in low-income elementary schools, meaning that at least 50 percent of enrollment must be eligible for free and reduced lunches.
 For schools that do not meet low-income requirements, Playworks training programs teach parents, educators and staff how to incorporate healthy play during school recesses.

 The program costs each school $23,500, and additional support is provided by AmeriCorps and community sponsors.

 The Robert Wood Johnson Foundation states, “Expansion of this program to schools in poor urban neighborhoods across the nation is intended to transcend the social factors - poverty, increased rates of obesity, poor nutrition, neglect, and violence - and provide a pathway to positive health and well-being outcomes for America's low-income children.”

 Junior Coach Program

-At some schools, Playworks offers the Junior Coach program, where children can be the coach's assistant.
-Two examples are: the Boston Teachers Union School and Orchard Elementary School District.
+At some schools, Playworks offers the Junior Coach program, where children can be the coach's assistant by leading games.
+They receive training sometimes.
+Two examples are Boston Public Schools and Orchard Elementary School District.